geisa/conformance/README.md

   * With serial:
      - python3 (On ubuntu, install with `sudo apt install python3`)
      - pyserial (On ubuntu, install with `sudo apt install python3-serial`)
+     - pexpect (On ubuntu, install with `sudo apt install python3-pexpect`)
      - lrzsz (On ubuntu, install with `sudo apt install lrzsz`)
   * For report generation:
     - python3 (On ubuntu, install with `sudo apt install python3`)